isabella232/docs-13/docs/examples/Star_Wars_Expo.md

 ```

 Next we add the `componentDidMount` life cycle hook to fetch-data as soon as the App component is mounted.
 We use the new browser fetch, which comes with React-Native out of the box.
 The GraphCMS endpoint uses the standard `POST` Method.
 The body holds the `query` and `variables`.
 When the data comes back we simple use the components state to save it.
-We simply copy-paste our query from API Explorer into a string.
+We simply copy-paste our query from API Explorer into a template string.

 ```
 componentDidMount() {